Insurance shield and document icons on a dark navy background

 Agency to lender: Faxing certificates of insurance, dec pages, and binders to mortgage companies and banks at closing.
 Often time-sensitive, with the lender holding up a closing until they receive proof of coverage.
 Our real estate fax guide covers the agent and broker side of these transactions.

-Send your next insurance fax in two minutes.
+Send your next insurance fax from a browser.

 Upload your claim form, proof of loss, or policy document.
 Enter the carrier fax number and send.
-Delivery confirmation to your email.
+Use the status page for updates.
 No fax machine required.

 Send a Fax Free